About

 Masala Chai served in a mug with the spice mix in a jar

-This is an authentic masala chai recipe, which I’ve been making for years and have tweaked to my own liking.
-Tea is near and dear to me, having grown up in Sri Lanka (of Ceylon tea fame).
+I’ve been making this for years and have tweaked it to my own liking.
+Tea is near and dear to me, as are most coffee and tea drinks, having grown up in Sri Lanka (of Ceylon tea fame).
 But this authentic masala chai recipe was introduced to me by an Indian friend in college.

 Just as a side note though, masala chai translates to spiced tea.
 Masala, meaning spiced, and Chai, meaning tea.
 So chai tea – which I seemingly invariably overhear someone ordering, every time I’m in a coffee shop – literally translates to “tea tea”. 😀